Supporting Indigenous Children and Youth with Suicidal Ideation: Information for Primary Care

 - Lucy is thinking of hanging herself in the bathroom of the house she has been staying at, however she has not obtained any rope.

-- She is a survivor of childhood sexual abuse from an uncle, starting at age 11.
+- She is a survivor of childhood sexual abuse from an uncle (himself a survivor of childhood abuse and residential schooling), starting at age 11.

 - A few months ago, she and her grandmother came to Ottawa.
 Lucy came acting as an escort for her grandmother to see a specialist at the Ottawa Hospital.